Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 - Neuroinflammatory pathways

-- Oxidative stress affects nerve function
+- Oxidative stress affecting nerve function

 - Cellular signaling in nerve-related models